-Characteristics of some types of CP include difficulties speaking or controlling the parts of the body necessary to produce speech, such as the tongue, lips and vocal chords.
-An AAC system can augment the speech skills the person does have or offer an alternative format to speech in order to facilitate language and communication skills.
+People with some types of CP may have difficulties speaking or controlling the parts of the body necessary to produce speech, such as the tongue, lips and vocal chords.
+An AAC system can augment their speech skills or offer an alternative format to speech that facilitates their language and communication skills.
 This can be helpful for both children and adults with CP.

 - What would be the best AAC system?

 The choice of an AAC system depends on the person’s age, current abilities and circumstances.
-There is no one-size-fits-all AAC system for CP.
-There are a variety of options, though, and if uncertain it is best to seek advice from a speech and language therapist, or through a specialist AAC assessment centre (information about centres are available on this site).
+There is no one-size-fits-all AAC system for CP, but there are a variety of options.
+We recommend seeking advice from a speech and language therapist, or through a specialist AAC assessment centre.